 My research takes an interdisciplinary approach, spanning the sociology of religion, feminist and health studies, and at various points has engaged with geographies of religion and familial relations and practices.

-From 2015-18, I have been examining how practices of prayer can be transgressive and hence reinforce and transform experiences of in/equality between groups and individuals.
-This has been a collaboration with colleagues based in Britain and Canada, with research sites in London and Vancouver (SSHRC).
-Following on from this research, I have carried out a pilot project with Professor Sheryl Reimer-Kirkham (Trinity Western University, Canada), entitled, 'Living Well Together?
-Learning from Women Healthcare Chaplains about Religion, Gender and Human Flourishing', supported by Seed Corn funding from the British Sociological Association's Sociology of Religion Study Group (2019).
-The lacunae to be addressed on this project is the invisibility and significance of women healthcare chaplains' work, particularly in relation to lessons to be learnt about living well together.
+From 2015-18, I examined how practices of prayer can be transgressive and hence reinforce and transform experiences of in/equality between groups and individuals with colleagues based in Britain and Canada (SSHRC).
+Subsequently, I carried out a small project with Professor Sheryl Reimer-Kirkham (Trinity Western University, Canada) on gender and women healthcare chaplains, supported by Seed Corn funding from the British Sociological Association's Sociology of Religion Study Group (2019-20).

-I welcome opportunities to work with doctoral students interested in the sociology of religion, particularly in relation to health inequalities, family, and feminist approaches.
+I welcome opportunities to work with doctoral students interested in the sociology of religion, particularly in relation to inequalities, family, women's changing faith lives, and feminist and qualitative approaches.